 DTS overlay files are named the same as the build target and use the file extension

-When the DTS overlay filename matches the build target, the overlay is automatically chosen and applied by the build system.
+boards folder and the DTS overlay filename matches the build target,

 You can add the following optional configurations to configure the heap or to provide additional information such as Access Point Name (APN) to the modem for registering with an LTE network: